IR-TEAM-DEPI/Graduation_Project_IR.Team_For_DEPI/README.md

 ---

-> 💡 *All images are auto-rendered directly from the project folder: `Documentation/Images/`.
+> 💡 *All screenshots are stored under `/Documentation/Images/` and automatically loaded from GitHub using direct raw URLs.*
-You can update screenshots anytime — new ones will appear automatically once pushed to GitHub.*